 “This is a wonderful place full of amazing staff and children.
 What we do here is important work.”

-The top three reasons I love Wilderness are:
+The top three reasons I love The Acorn School are:

 1. First and foremost are the wonderful children.
 Every one of them is so special, full of potential, and blessed to have such wonderful families to care for them.